Steller’s sea eagle (Heliaeetus pelagicus)

 The chicks are immaculately white, yet the color evolves to a dirty white or deeper grey over time.
 Adolescent eagles have a more uniform coloration, dark brown is dominant with grey and brown accents on the head and neck, the tail is normally white with black specks closer to the torso.
-The iris is dark brown, legs mostly white and the beak is brown.
+The iris is dark brown, the legs mostly white and the beak is brown.

 Bird changes its coloration with age, beak and legs brighten up, a fully developed coloration can be observed after about 5 years.

 This species’ vocalizations have not been fully investigated, we only know that it yells a barking-like sound: “ra-ra-ra-raura”, when showing aggression towards another eagle.
 Their ‘conversations’ most likely resemble the communication system of other eagles, yet they can be distinguished by their volume and lower pitch.
-In the breeding season females make sounds similar to the loud and low seagulls’ calls.
+In the breeding season, females make sounds similar to the loud and low seagulls’ calls.

 Diet and hunting strategy

-Like other eagles it hunts almost only in shallow waters.
+Like other eagles, it hunts almost only in shallow waters.
 Large numbers of these birds, especially solitary, gather in one place during salmon’s spawning season (from August to September), with the realization of an ample hunt.